 The waters are bracing, but incredibly refreshing and the ponds are separated by women, men, or mixed.
 The ponds are usually open year-round, and it’s another popular spot for those brave enough to take to the waters in winter.
 Some sessions will need to be pre-booked, check websites for each pond for details.

-Note: Summer opening times differ depending on time of year.
+Note: Summer opening times differ depending on the time of year.
 See below for more information on individual swimming areas at Hampstead Heath:

 For cool down options beyond London swimming pools, check out our seaside day trips guide.